 Who better to tell you the whole story than Jenny herself?
 Read on below for Jenny’s epic tale of riding over 500 miles in six days and setting an elliptical cycling distance record for women.

 I spent the better part of the sixth grade planning an expedition that stretched well beyond the city limits of the small town where I grew up.
 It ventured across two towns covering a mammoth 10 miles and ventured all the way to the golden arches of McDonald’s.
 I realize it doesn’t sound all that challenging now, but back then, it was like going to the ends of the earth and it was all I could think about.
-I’m not sure why McDonald’s was the ultimate destination, but as they say, it is all about the journey, not the destination.
+I’m not sure why McDonald’s was the ultimate destination.
+But as they say, it is all about the journey, not the destination.
 I was the type of kid who would ride for hours around the block attempting to set a world record for the most laps done by a sixth grade girl with brown hair, riding a blue Schwinn bike with a banana seat.
-I think I still hold that record today…

 The first time I rode the ElliptiGO I was immediately transformed back to the days of exploring my limits and knew I had to go places on it.
 Although it may sounds crazy, but when the idea of riding the ElliptiGO over 500 miles from Chicago through Indiana, Michigan and across the Canadian border to Toronto in six days popped into my head, it made perfectly good sense to me.
 The ElliptiGO was officially being launched in Canada and I couldn’t think of a better way to celebrate than to literally ride it across the border.
 Giddy up!